dominicp6/TheHumbleScientist/content/posts/bead_combinatorics.md

 \binom{B}{k}\binom{W-1}{k-1}+\binom{W}{k}\binom{B-1}{k-1}.
 $$

-In our problem involving the wise Tibetan sage, we have $W=30, B=20, k=4$.
+In our problem involving the wise Tibetan monk, we have $W=30, B=20, k=4$.
 For which the total number of arrangements is

 $$
 \binom{20}{4}\binom{29}{3} + \binom{30}{4}\binom{19}{3} = 44, 259, 075.
 $$

-So, quite a lot!
+---

-Now, if you have gotten this far through the problem, you might be asking what exactly counts as a different arrangement.
-Here you may have noticed that we've taken the strictest interpretation by labelling distinct positions on the rings.
-But you might be in the camp that believes if we simply rotate the positions of all beads simultaneously, then this should count as the same arrangement.
-However, if we choose to do it this way, then we have to be a bit careful because different configurations have different degrees of rotational symmetry.
-In other words, we can't simply divide by $W + B$ and call it a day.
-I'll leave it to you to work out the details ;)
+### But wait, there's more!

-Regardless of how we count, we certainly would have perished before completing the task if we had tried to enumerate every possibility!
-Our combinatorics skills have let us live another day.
+If you have got this far, you might ask what exactly counts as a different arrangement.
+In writing the solution above, we've taken the strictest interpretation and counted all arrangements as distinct so long as we don't have the same colour beads in every position.
+But you might instead claim, quite rightly, that if we simply rotate a particular configuration, then this should count as the same arrangement!
+This certainly reduces the number of arrangements, but you still have to be careful with the counting because different configurations can have different degrees of rotational symmetry.
+In other words, we can't simply divide our answer by the number of beads and call it a day.
+This is a classic example of how a seemingly simple problem can open up a Pandora's box of technicalities...
+I'll leave it to you to work out the details!